michaelspatrick/osmetrics/README.md

     sudo yum install readline-devel
     cmake -DDOWNLOAD_BOOST=1 -DWITH_BOOST=..

-Once the above was complete, I was able to compile with something like the following:
+Once the above was complete, you need to edit the Makefile and then compile:

-    SRCBASE="/home/ec2-user/percona-server-5.7.17-13"
-    g++ -DMYSQL_DYNAMIC_PLUGIN -Wall -fPIC -shared \
-    -I/usr/include/mysql -m64 \
-    -I${SRCBASE}/sql \
-    -I${SRCBASE}/include \
-    -I${SRCBASE}/libbinlogevents/export \
-    -I${SRCBASE}/libbinlogevents/include \
-    -I/home/ec2-user/mysql_os_metrics-master \
-    -o osmetricsplugin.so osmetricsplugin.cc
+    make clean
+    make
+    make install

 #### Plugin Installation
-Copy the resulting osmetricsplugin.so file to the location of plugin_dir in MySQL.
 You will need to know where your plugin directory is.
 You can query that with the following SQL:

     mysql> SHOW GLOBAL VARIABLES LIKE "%plugin_dir%";
     +---------------+-------------------------+